-All survivor benefits combined must not exceed 100% of the deceased's pension; otherwise, the pensions are reduced proportionately.
+All survivor benefits combined must not exceed 100% of the deceased's pension.

-Survivor settlement: A lump sum is paid equal to 1 month of the pension the deceased would have been entitled to with at least 180 months of coverage for each 6-month period of coverage.
+Survivor settlement: A lump sum of one month of the pension the deceased would have been entitled to receive with at least 180 months of coverage is paid for each sixmonth period of coverage.
 If there is more than one widow, the allowance is split equally.